Inshiku-Han/Inshiku-Han/README.md

 - Tauri(with Rust)

 ### Config Editor
-- Eslint for insik-han repository(use github npm module and turborepo)
+- Eslint for insik-han repository(use github npm module and pnpm workspace)